LeonardoBerlatto/kanban-board-microservices/README.md

 # kanban-board-microservices

-Project used to implement a microservice architecture using Kotlin and Spring Boot
+Project used to mimic [Jira](https://www.atlassian.com/br/software/jira) in a microservice architecture using Kotlin and Spring Boot

 ## Services